 Duane became an elder at SGBC in March 2015.
 Duane has always helped serve in many different ways in the church, but it wasn’t until 2014 that he had a desire to pursue the idea of eldership.

 Duane was a part of the very beginnings of SGBC.
 He again played a big role in serving whatever way possible, leading without being asked.
-He leads the Saving Grace Youth group (7th - 12th grades) and teaches 6th graders at Saving Grace Kids on Wednesday’s.
+He leads the Saving Grace Youth group (7th - 12th grades.
 He continues to grow in his knowledge of the Word and has enjoyed the Lord continuing to shape and mold him into shepherding this church.
 Duane cherishes the gospel and does a great job at reminding this to the people around him.
-Duane has been a huge blessing to this church.

 Duane enjoys hunting and spending time on his farm.